EventStore/documentation/docs/server/v5/server/operations/scavenge-options.md

 ## Ignore hard delete

 When you [delete a stream](../streams/deleting-streams-and-events.md), you can use either a soft delete or hard delete.
 When using hard delete, the stream gets closed with a tombstone event.
-Such an event tells the database that the stream cannot be reopened, so any attempt to write to the hard-deleted stream will fail.
+Such an event tells the database that the stream cannot be reopened, so any attempt to append to the hard-deleted stream will fail.
 The tombstone event doesn't get scavenged.

 You can override this behaviour and tell EventStoreDB that you want to delete all the traces of hard-deleted streams too, using the option specified below.
 After a scavenge operation runs, all hard-deleted streams will be open for writing new events again.